FormidableLabs/victory-docs/src/pages/guides/tooltips.md

 ## Mutli-point Tooltips with VictoryVoronoiContainer

 `VictoryVoronoiContainer` can also be used to create multi-point labels when the `labels` prop is provided.
-In the example below the `dimension` prop is used to indicate that the voronoi diagram will only be specific to the x dimension.
+In the example below the `voronoiDimension` prop indicates that the voronoi diagram will only be specific to the x dimension.
 For a given mouse position, all data matching the associated x value will be activated regardless of y value.
 In the following example, this leads to several tooltips being active at the same time.
 Provide a `labels` and (optionally) a